Residual entropy from temperature incremental Monte Carlo method

 {\it Antiferromagnetic Ising model}.--- To demonstrate the TIMC method's precision, we applied it to the antiferromagnetic Ising model on both C60 and triangular lattices.
 The Hamiltonian is given by $H= J \sum_{\langle i,j \rangle} \hat{Z}_i\hat{Z}_j$, with $J>0$ indicating antiferromagnetic coupling and consideration given solely to nearest-neighbor interactions.
 We begin with the C60 lattice, composed of 12 pentagons and 20 hexagons.
-Frustration within the pentagons leads to a substantial ground state degeneracy for this model on the C60 lattice~\cite{samuelSolutionIsingModel1993,rasettiDimerCoveringIsing1981}, quantified as 16,000 distinct states—a figure can be established via combinatorial analysis.
-The entropy temperature function derived from our TIMC method, as illustrated in Fig.\ref{FG1}, is in excellent concordance with the analytical expectation that predicts a zero-temperature entropy of $\ln(16000)\approx 9.6803$~\cite{suppl}.
-Our numerical results deliver an entropy value of $S = 9.6824\pm0.0004$ at $\beta/J=5$, evidencing a remarkable consistency with theoretical predictions.
-Notably, the entropy value at $\beta/J=5$ closely approximates the residual entropy at zero temperature, attributable to a sizeable excitation gap on the order of $J$.
-Note that for the model without a sizeable excitation gap, one should go to lower temperature to perform the extrapolation to zero temperature.
+Frustration within the pentagons leads to a substantial ground state degeneracy for this model on the C60 lattice~\cite{samuelSolutionIsingModel1993,rasettiDimerCoveringIsing1981}, quantified as 16,000 distinct states—a figure that can be established via combinatorial analysis.
+The entropy temperature function derived from our TIMC method, as illustrated in Fig.\ref{FG1}, is in excellent agreement with the analytical expectation that predicts a zero-temperature entropy of $\ln(16000)\approx 9.6803$~\cite{suppl}.
+Our numerical results yield an entropy value of $S = 9.6824\pm0.0004$ at $\beta/J=5$, demonstrating remarkable consistency with theoretical predictions.
+Notably, the entropy value at $\beta/J=5$ closely approximates the residual entropy at zero temperature, attributable to a sizable excitation gap on the order of $J$.
+Note that for the model without a sizable excitation gap, one should go to lower temperatures to extrapolate to zero temperature.

 In addition, we compared the results obtained using our method with those derived from the integral method~\cite{zukovicResidualEntropySpins2013a} employing the same number of increments, as well as the Wang-Landau method~\cite{wangEfficientMultipleRange2001}, which utilized comparable scales of standard Metropolis–Hastings updates, as illustrated in Fig.~\ref{FG1}.
-The comparison indicates that our TIMC method achieves higher accuracy than the Wang-Landau method and effectively avoids the systematic errors associated with the integral method.
+The comparison indicates that our TIMC method achieves greater accuracy than the Wang-Landau method and effectively avoids the systematic errors associated with the integral method.